 Vacancies

 Compensation for this position aligns with our pay-rates, complemented by an array of invaluable perks.
-These include our supportive team ethos, active participation in shaping organisational policies through our sociocratic framework, and the flexibility of enjoying five paid holidays during term time, along with two weeks off at each half-term break.
+These include our supportive team ethos, active participation in shaping organisational policies through our sociocratic framework, and the flexibility of enjoying five paid holidays during term time.
+Additional benefits are complimentary lunches and access to an employees assistance scheme for health and wellbeing.

 Safeguarding statement